jmckinley22/clinical_demand_app/README.md

 From the project root:

-1. Create and configure the virtual environment (default name: `.venv2`):
+1. Create and configure the virtual environment (default name: `.venv`):

 ```bash
 ./setup_venv.sh